 Thrombosis (blood clot) is the formation of potentially deadly blood clots in the artery (arterial thrombosis) or vein (venous thrombosis).
 Once formed, a clot can slow or block normal blood flow, and even break loose and travel to an organ.
 A clot that travels to the circulation is called an embolism.
 Thrombosis is the often preventable underlying pathology of heart attack, thromboembolic stroke, and venous thromboembolism (VTE), the top three cardiovascular killers.

-VTE is a condition in which blood clots form (most often) in the deep veins of the leg, pelvis and arms (known as deep vein thrombosis, DVT) and can travel in the circulation and lodge in the lungs (known as pulmonary embolism, PE).
+VTE is a condition in which blood clots form (most often) in the deep veins of the leg, pelvis or arms (known as deep vein thrombosis, DVT) and can travel in the circulation and lodge in the lungs (known as pulmonary embolism, PE).
 VTE is often fatal, but the good news is that many, if not most cases are preventable.
 DVT + PE = VTE

 Know Thrombosis: It's A Global Priority

 In 2012, the World Health Assembly (WHA) set a global target to reduce premature deaths from non-infectious disease - including cardiovascular disease - by 25 percent by 2025.
 To meet this goal, WTD and our partners believe that the WHA must directly address thrombosis, specifically VTE and AFib.

 In May 2015, the ISTH and WTD steering committee called for increased attention to thrombosis in a statement to the World Health Organization's (WHO) 68th World Health Assembly.
 Key to this effort is the inclusion of VTE as a specific cause of death in the WHO's next Global Burden of Disease study.

 To learn more about the global burden of the VTE, click here.